 Mountains To Sea Conservation Trust (MTSCT) - Nga Maunga ki te Moana

 The Northland-based Mountains to Sea Conservation Trust was established in 2002, as a charitable umbrella and support organisation for the Experiencing Marine Reserves (EMR) marine education and Whitebait Connection (WBC) freshwater education programmes.
-These are both leading models in education for sustainability in New Zealand and now available nationally.
+These are both leading models in education for sustainability in New Zealand and now both available nationally.

 The Trust sees education as a vital part of society and central to all environmental restoration.
 Our work involves providing dynamic experiential education programmes that engage schools and communities in conservation and the pursuit of sustainability.